-Optima Domi plans to be an NCAA approved non-traditional/online course provider by meeting the following NCAA criteria:
+Optima Academy Online plans to be an NCAA approved non-traditional/online course provider by meeting the following NCAA criteria:

-- Courses will meet NCAA core course requirements. - The courses will have ongoing and regular teacher-initiated interaction for the purposes of teaching, evaluating and providing assistance throughout the duration of the course.

-This may include synchronous or asynchronous instructive interaction, including emails, videoconferencing, online chats, phone calls and feedback on assessments.

-• The courses will have a defined time period for completion.
+- Courses will meet NCAA core course requirements. - The courses will have ongoing and regular teacher-initiated interaction for the purposes of teaching, evaluating, and providing assistance throughout the duration of the course.
+This may include synchronous or asynchronous instructive interaction, including emails, videoconferencing, online chats, phone calls and feedback on assessments. - The courses will have a defined time period for completion.
 This means we will identify the fastest and slowest paths to complete a course.
+The exception may be On-Demand students who have a flexible schedule within the course period.